Alluxio/alluxio/docs/en/Use-Cases.md

 Here is a description of a few common use cases of Alluxio.

-## A Distributed Caching Layer for Data on Cloud or Object Storage
+## A Distributed Caching Layer for Data on Object Storage

-In many companies or organizations, an increasingly popular architecture for big-data analytics is to leverage the more cost-effective object storage as the single source of data.
-In this architecture, Bigdata analytics like Hadoop or Spark jobs directly access either the public cloud object services (e.g., AWS S3, Azure blob storage, Google Cloud Storage, Aliyun OSS, Tencent COS and etc) or the on-premise object stores (e.g., Ceph, Swift and etc).
+In many organizations, an increasingly popular architecture is to leverage the object storage as the single source of data for bigdata analytics jobs like Hadoop, Spark or Presto.
+Object storage can be public object storage services (e.g., AWS S3, Azure blob storage, Google Cloud Storage, Aliyun OSS, Tencent COS and etc) or the on-premise object stores (e.g., Ceph, Swift and etc).

-One problem is that even object stores may provide a filesystem-like interface they are not a "real" filesystem for a few reasons:
+Though object stores are often more cost-effective, scalable, available and easier to maintain, they are not a "real" filesystem for a few reasons even they may provide a filesystem-like interface:

-- Lack of filesystem-level data caching so when multiple jobs are access the same set of data, they will not benefit from caching frequently accessed common data like in a local filesystem.
+- Lack of filesystem-level data caching so multiple jobs accessing the same data set can benefit from caching the frequently accessed common data.
-- Lack of node-level data locality on compute frameworks as data is always read remotely and never node local to the compute tasks.
+- Lack of node-level data locality on computation as data is always read remotely and never node-local to the compute tasks.
 - Operations to list objects can be very slow especially when there is a massive amount of objects in the bucket.
-- Operations to rename objects can be very inefficient and often implies weaker consistency guarantees.
+- Operations to rename objects can be very slow and get weaker consistency guarantees.

-In architecture like this, deploying Alluxio on compute side and configured with data persisted at these object stores can greatly benefit the application.
-Alluxio can not only cache the hot data local to the compute and possbiliy shared by different applications, but also manage the metadata separately to avoid certain slow object operations to object stores.
+In such architectures, deploying Alluxio on compute side and configured with data persisted at these object stores can greatly benefit the applications.
+Alluxio can not only cache the hot data local closer to the compute and possbiliy shared by different applications, but also manage the metadata separately to avoid certain inefficient metadata operations in object stores.

 See example use cases from [BazzarVoice](https://www.slideshare.net/ThaiBui7/hybrid-collaborative-tiered-storage-with-alluxio), [Myntra](http://alluxio-com-site-prod.s3.amazonaws.com/resource/media/myntra-case-study-accelerating-analytics-in-the-cloud-for-mobile-e-commerce).